-The purpose of the Hydrological validation program is to independently assess the benefit of the novel H SAF satellite-derived data on practical hydrological applications.
-The H SAF concept was born of the requirements of the hydrologic community.
-Its goal is the development and operational delivery of satellite products that can be used in works pursued by the National Hydrological Services and water management institutions.
-The H SAF Hydrological Program is focused on the assessment of H SAF products via the so-called hydro-validation (evaluation of products from a hydrological point of view).
+The aim of the Hydrological Validation Programme is to independently evaluate the benefits of the novel H SAF satellite-derived data for practical hydrological applications.
+The H SAF concept emerged from the needs of the hydrological community, and its objective is the development and operational delivery of satellite products that can be utilised by National Hydrological Services and water management institutions.
+The H SAF Hydrological Programme is focused on the assessment of H SAF products through hydro-validation, which involves evaluating products from a hydrological perspective.

-The purpose of the Hydrological Validation Program is to assess the benefits of the novel H SAF satellite-derived data on practical hydrological applications and to improve products and their usability in operational hydrology, through the following activities:
+The purpose of the Hydrological Validation Programme is to assess the benefits of the novel H SAF satellite-derived data for practical hydrological applications and to enhance products and their usability in operational hydrology through the following activities:

-The main tasks.
-The tasks carried out by the Hydrological Program include two related, complementary and intertwined issues:
+The main tasks carried out by the Hydrological Programme include two related, complementary, and intertwined issues:

-Test sites for hydrological validation are located in: Belgium, Bulgaria, Finland, Germany, Italy, Poland, Slovakia, Turkey.
-Hydrologic validation is performed by national meteorological and hydrological services, civil protection agencies, research and academic foundations and organizations.
-The Hydrological models and test sites used are summarized in the following table.
+Test sites for hydrological validation are located in Belgium, Bulgaria, Finland, Germany, Italy, Poland, Slovakia, and Turkey.
+Hydrological validation is performed by national meteorological and hydrological services, civil protection agencies, research and academic foundations, and organisations.
+The hydrological models and test sites used are summarised in the following table.

 Country (Institution) |